alexpos/wpq/_posts/2012-11-03-how-can-i-install-google-analytics-in-wordpress.md

 ##Using a plugin

-The best plugin is [Google Analytics][yoa]{% include wplugin.html %} by Joost vd Valk.
+The best plugin is [Google Analytics][yoa] {% include wplugin.html %} by Joost vd Valk.
 The link has a video and documentation why the plugin is better then just using the script.

-Super simple: [Google Analytics Plugin][gap], just adds the code to your footer.
+Super simple: [Google Analytics Plugin][gap] {% include wplugin.html %}, just adds the code to your footer.

-Nice to have: [Google Analytics Dashboard][gad]{% include wplugin.html %}
+Nice to have: [Google Analytics Dashboard][gad] {% include wplugin.html %}

 It is important to mention that you will NOT be able to install Google Analytics in your WordPress.com blog.
 They provide a built-in feature called WordPress.com Stats.